stefaniecg/stefaniecg.github.io/bib_dis/main.md

 - **Method**:
    1. Continue with our '[A priori](#a-priori)' current method of one-to-one conversations.
    2. At the end of the conversation give the _Gospel of John_.
    3. Invite them to think about what we spoke and invite them to consider meeting us for 5 _Alef bible discovery_ sessions.
-They will take the invitation, which includes the contact information to reach us via email.
+They give them the invitation, which includes the contact information to reach us via email.
    4. We would meet the people and read the _Gospel of John_ according to the Alef discovery structure.
    5. Do the 5 _Alef bible discovery_ sessions.
    6. At the end, invite for next 7 _Bet bible discovery_ sessions.
-The prayer is that people repent and become believers at any time.
-Then we stop and they become part of the family, be baptized and come to our regular bible study bi-weekly meetings.
+The prayer is that people repent and become believers at any time, thus becoming part of the family, be baptized, and continue in their growth of knowing God and His kingdom.

 - **Structure of meetings**:
 The structure is a slightly modified version of the original bible discovery [|8|](#references).
 The structure has 5 segments, each should last around 10 minutes, to make a total of ~50 minutes for the whole session.
-   0. **Inaugural prayer**
+   1. **Pray**
       * Ask for guidance of the Spirit of God
-      * Only one person prays.
+      * One person prays.
       * Keep it short.
 Non believers are not ready to endure long prayers.
-   1. **Exchange & Retrospective** - [Austauschen + Ruckblick]
+   2. **Exchange & Retrospective**
       * What did you experience with God this week and what are you thankful for?
       * Where do you need God's help?
       * How can you be helped practically?